Why I Don’t Judge People For Medicating Dogs With Anxiety

 I didn’t think of anxiety medication as a “quick fix,” and I didn’t have delusions that it was going to erase all of his anxieties.
 It’s purpose for us wasn’t to fix the anxiety & fear altogether, it was to help make it more manageable.

-Many dogs don’t need medications, as much as they need consistent training and exercise, but for others the benefits of the appropriate medication are huge. – Medications For Fear & Anxiety, Fearfuldogs.com
+Some dogs don’t need medications, as much as they need consistent training and exercise, but for others the benefits of the appropriate medication are huge.
+Talk to a trainer and a vet to determine if medications are an option for your dog. – Medications For Fear & Anxiety, Fearfuldogs.com

 Why I Don’t Judge Dog Owners Regarding Medication